gajus/deadlink/README.md

 ### Resolving Fragment Identifiers

-The API for resolving fragment identifiers is virtually the same.
+The API for resolving fragment identifiers is virtually the same as for the URL.

 ```js
 deadlink.resolveFragmentIdentifierURL('http://gajus.com/#foo');